PetroIvaniuk/llms-tools/README.md

 Apart from LLMs, you can find here new AI research from other areas such as Computer Vision, etc.\
 Welcome to contribute.

+## Nobel Prize
+**The Nobel Prize in Physics 2024** was awarded to **John J. Hopfield and Geoffrey E. Hinton** [“for foundational discoveries and inventions that enable machine learning with artificial neural networks”](https://www.nobelprize.org/prizes/physics/2024/press-release/).

+**The Nobel Prize in Chemistry 2024** was awarded with one half to **David Baker** [“for computational protein design”](https://www.nobelprize.org/prizes/chemistry/2024/press-release/) and the other half jointly to **Demis Hassabis and John M. Jumper** [“for protein structure prediction”](https://www.nobelprize.org/prizes/chemistry/2024/press-release/).

+Jürgen Schmidhuber's Post: [The NobelPrizeinPhysics2024 for Hopfield & Hinton rewards plagiarism and incorrect attribution in computer science](https://x.com/SchmidhuberAI/status/1844022724328394780)

 ## Large Language Models (LLMs) and Chatbots
 [DeepLearning.AI Short Courses | Andrew Ng](https://learn.deeplearning.ai/) - short courses about LLMs\
 [The Inside Story of ChatGPT’s Astonishing Potential | Greg Brockman | Video TED](https://youtu.be/C_78DM8fG6E)\